mohofar/Beta-Rank/README.md

 <img src="https://github.com/mohofar/Beta-Rank/blob/main/images/Sa_St.png" width=25% height=25%>

 The following plots show the stability of filter selection using different filter pruning methods (Blue: Beta-rank, Orange: Hrank) for ResNet56.
 The actual values are presented in gray color and smoothed versions of them are presented in blue and orange.
-The best value for fraction of stability is 0.25 in this analysis as we select 25% of the top and least ranked filters to explore.
+The best value for a fraction of stability is 0.25 in this analysis as we select 25% of the top and least ranked filters to explore.

 <img src="https://github.com/mohofar/Beta-Rank/blob/main/images/St.png" width=55% height=55%>

 ## Android Demo

 Here you can find the [source code](https://drive.google.com/drive/folders/1SEG7r6r__C3fXMzbBwa3iMPuFZ8u2B_M?usp=sharing) for Android version 12.
 We used the repository code from GitHub (https://github.com/pytorch/workshops) for our testing.
-A demonstration of this application can be found at the following GIF:
+A demonstration of this application can be found in the following GIF:

 <img src="https://github.com/mohofar/Beta-Rank/blob/main/images/Anrdr.gif" width=25% height=25%/>

 ## Citation
+Homayounfar, M., Koohi-Moghadam, M., Rawassizadeh, R., & Vardhanabhuti, V. (2023).
+Beta-Rank: A Robust Convolutional Filter Pruning Method For Imbalanced Medical Image Analysis. arXiv preprint arXiv:2304.07461.
 ## Note
 We utilized the code provided by the authors of the Hrank paper (https://github.com/lmbxmu/HRankPlus) as a basis for our research.
 Additional details can be found in their repository.